mmbman/Katagiri/1979-08-08-Diamond-Sutra-Giving-and-Non-Covetousness.md

 > That’s what Destiny means: being opposite,
 > and nothing else, and always opposite.

 This is just a piece of chapter eight of Duino Elegies, composed by Rilke in the late years of his life.
 In this book, what he wants to tell us is not pessimistic of the human world, but [is] the oneness of life and death.
-The title, Duino Elegies, is something pensive, but behind this poem he really wants to say, oneness of life death.
+The title, Duino Elegies, is something pensive, but behind this poem he really wants to say, oneness of life and death.

 [I want to explain the most important two points about this poem.]
 One is: "That's what Destiny is: to be face to face and nothing but that and always opposite."
 And [the] second point is: "Never, not for a single day do we have pure space before us in which the flowers are always unfolded.
 It's forever world, nowhere-without-not."